oktadev/okta-blog/_source/_posts/2021-10-08-secure-access-to-aws-eks.md

 kubectl --user=oidc get pods --all-namespaces
 ```

-If you're not already Okta-authenticated you'll be prompted for AuthN.)
+If you're not already Okta-authenticated you'll be prompted for AuthN.
 You should be able to see your list of pods:

 {% img blog/secure-access-to-eks/59.png alt:"Terminal - Kubectl Get Pods" width:"800" %}{: .center-image }

-Congratulations!You've successfully configured Okta as an OIDC provider to access your EKS cluster! 🎉
+Congratulations!
+You've successfully configured Okta as an OIDC provider to access your EKS cluster! 🎉

 ### Some Extra Checks